2020-2021 Chairs: Tracy Qin and Ujvala Pereira

 - Jan: Instant Challenge Workshop (tentative)

-The 2019-20 season of Destination Imagination (DI) wrapped up with the Virtual Closing Celebration of Global Finals 2020 held on July 16-17, 2020 (https://www.globalfinals.org/).
+The 2019-2020 season of Destination Imagination (DI) was wrapped up in the Virtual Closing Celebration of Global Finals 2020 held on July 16-17, 2020 (https://www.globalfinals.org/).
 The Medina DI team achieved historic highs in DI Global Finals 2020 and created a new best record.

 - The Electro Einstein team won 19th place in the split site of virtual Instant Challenge 3.

 For the 2019-2020 season, Medina had nine strong DI teams prepared with creative solutions for the tournaments in March.
 As with all other programs, the in-person tournaments in March were cancelled due to Covid-19.

 Medina teams won 50% of the DI categories in the WA State Tournament, and made it to Global Finales representing WA state in May, 2019.